Cancer Research UK logo.

 Family counselling

 Because cancer often affects the whole family, it can sometimes help if you all see a counsellor together.
-Family members may be too scared to express how they feel about your illness.
+Family members may be too worried to express how they feel about your illness.

-You may not feel well enough or have the time to sit and talk honestly with your partner and children.
+You may not feel well enough or have the time to sit and talk openly and honestly with your partner and children.
 Talking to children about cancer can be very difficult and upsetting.

 Seeing a counsellor together allows you all a set time to listen to each other’s worries.
-It can really help give everyone in the family a better understanding of what is happening.
+It can really help everyone in the family better understand what is happening.
+The counsellor could help facilitate these discussions in a sensitive, gentle and safe manner.

 It can also bring you closer together and encourage you to support each other.